okkur/syna/exampleSite/content/index/footer.md

 logo = "logo.svg"
 logoText = "Logo Subtext"
-descriptionTitle = "Description Title" description ="""
+descriptionTitle = "Description Title"
++++

 Project description such as:
 Open source theme for your next project
 Provided by Okkur Labs
-"""
-+++